 My name is Aryan.
 I recently joined a customer service role at a company.
-While on the training period of seven days, I had told my trainer that my laptop HDD drive got damaged and I have to leave the company because I am on the training period.
-Few days after, they gave me the full and final settlement that I have to pay around eight thousand rupees to them as a full and final settlement.
+During the seven-day training period, I informed my trainer that my laptop's HDD drive got damaged, and I needed to leave the company because I was still in training.
+A few days later, they issued a full and final settlement, stating that I have to pay around eight thousand rupees.
 Please, if possible, help me with this.
-I haven't received a single amount from them, and I will have to pay that amount even though they acquired me on a monthly salary of just twelve thousand rupees.
+I haven't received any payment from them, and I am expected to pay this amount even though my monthly salary was only twelve thousand rupees.

-The company said that it's their rule that anyone who does not serve the notice period has to pay this amount, but why do I have to pay if I am on a training period?
-Now they are threatening me to pay the amount.
-Otherwise, they will file a case against me.
-Please, any lawyer who will give me the reply as soon as possible.
-That's what I have to do.
-Do I have to pay or do I have the rights not to pay this amount?
+The company claims it is their policy that anyone who does not serve the notice period must pay this amount.
+However, I question why I have to pay if I am still in the training period.
+They are now threatening to file a case against me if I do not pay.
+I urgently need legal advice on whether I am obligated to pay or if I have the right to refuse this payment.

 From India, Delhi